bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% si_step attach the propellers %}
 Now it’s time to attach the propellers.

 Note: There are two types of propellers, the clock wise (CW) and counterclockwise (CCW) propellers, each kind has their own bag in the box.
-The CW propellers are marked “55-35R” while CCW “55-35”.
+The CW propellers are marked “55-35R”, while the CCW propellers are marked “55-35”.
 They need to be mounted on the correct arm.
 As a guide, you’ll find arrows next to each motor on the PCB.
 When determining the direction of each propeller, make sure to note the following:

 * Make sure that the correct side is facing up, the top side should be convex.
 * Look at the shape of the tip, the sharper corner is on the back side of the rotation direction.